Kingxukai/linux/Documentation/security/landlock.rst

 Landlock is designed to be usable by unprivileged processes while following the system security policy enforced by other access control mechanisms (e.g. DAC, LSM).
-A Landlock rule shall not interfere with other access-controls enforced on the system, only add more restrictions.
+A Landlock rule shall not interfere with other access-controls enforced on the woke system, only add more restrictions.

 Any user can enforce Landlock rulesets on their processes.
 They are merged and evaluated against inherited rulesets in a way that ensures that only more